DST05/cybersecurity-portfolio---TryHackMe/README.md

 ## 🔗 TryHackMe Profile

-You can view my TryHackMe profile and track my progress here:
+You can view my TryHackMe profile to track my progress and view other rooms that are not included in the Pre-Security and Cyber Security 101 learning paths here:

 **TryHackMe:**
 https://tryhackme.com/p/DST05